ARTARNA/Stitch-NET/README.md

 }
 ```

-Straightforward generated code, no runtime magic.
-You can read it, step through it, and understand exactly what's happening on the wire.
+That's all it is.
+No proxies, no reflection at call time.
+You can read it, step through it, and there's nothing hiding behind it.

 ---